alonshrestha/stechalon.com/_posts/2019-07-21-install-systemback-restore-previous-state-ubuntu-linux.md

 ---
 layout: post
-title:  "How To Install Systemback In Ubuntu 20.04 And 18.04"
+title:  "How To Install Systemback On Ubuntu 20.04 And 18.04"
-heading: "Install Systemback In Ubuntu 20.04/19.10/18.04  And Restore To Previous State"
+heading: "Install Systemback On Ubuntu 20.04/19.10/18.04  And Restore To Previous State"
 image: install-systemback-restore-previous-state-ubuntu-linux/10.webp
 categories: [linux, backup-restore]
 tags: